Water price changes 2026 - 2027

 What you can expect

-Wholesaler Price Change
+Wholesaler Price Change Average

-Water Sewerage Combined
+Water Sewerage Trade effluent

 It’s important to note:

-• They are based on overall charges.
+• They are based on overall charges for all our customers.

 • Your price change will depend on factors such as the amount of water used and meter size.